kauffmanes/cis275-course/draft/week14/2-usability-studies.md

 1. Use conventions: `index.html` for the entrypoint to a website.
 1. Avoid browser default fonts and colors - they make sites look incomplete.
 1. *Always* validate your HTML and CSS.
 This catches a lot of the little mistakes that will cause you to lose points.
 There's an <a href="https://validator.w3.org/" target="_blank">HTML one</a> and also a <a href="https://jigsaw.w3.org/css-validator/#validate_by_input" target="_blank">CSS one</a>.
-1. Remember, alt tags on images aren't optional.
-Don't get sued.
+1. Remember, alt tags on non-decorative images aren't optional.
 1. Run through each feature you make and ask yourself: do they follow each of the CRAP principles?
 1. Put thought into your typography and color palette.
 Remember our design lesson!